-One question that newer Fire Emblem players might have is how do these games relate to each other?
-Does each country exist in the same world, yet at different times, comparable to the Legend of Zelda?
-Or do most games share only non-essential elements, like Final Fantasy?
-Do any theories exist to unify the franchise?
+One question that new Fire Emblem players might ask is how do these games relate to one another?
+Does every continent exist on the same planet, perhaps at different times, comparable to The Legend of Zelda?
+Or is this more comparable to Final Fantasy, where the majority of games are disconnected, yet share non-essential elements?
+What theories exist to unify the franchise?

 A Continental Overview

-The continent of Archanea has appeared in the most games.
-It’s the setting of the first game, subtitled Shadow Dragon and the Blade of Light (hereby shortened to Blade of Light), along with Mystery of the Emblem (the third game) and Archanea Saga (for the Satellaview add-on).
-Naturally, the Nintendo DS remakes of Blade of Light and Mystery of the Emblem, subtitled Shadow Dragon and New Mystery of the Emblem respectively, also occur in Archanea.
-Excluding Archanea Saga, each of these games stars Prince Marth.
+The continent of Archanea was established in the very first Fire Emblem, subtitled Shadow Dragon and the Blade of Light (hereby shortened to Blade of Light), and returned for Mystery of the Emblem, the third game, and Archanea Saga (often simplified as BS Fire Emblem) for the Satellaview add-on.
+Of course, the Nintendo DS remakes Shadow Dragon and New Mystery of the Emblem don’t deviate from this setting.
+Excluding BS Fire Emblem, every one of these games stars Marth.

-Anyone who played the Awakening downloadable content titled Infinite Regalia may remember that 36 Deadlords appear here, but dialogue from child units heavily suggests that these are different from Genealogy’s Deadlords.
+At this point, I should mention that the Awakening downloadable content Infinite Regalia contains 36 Deadlords, but dialogue all but confirms that these warriors are distinct from Genealogy’s Deadlords.